Seednode/docker-nginx-rtmp/README.md

 A minimal container for ingesting and playing back RTMP streams via the HLS or DASH protocols.

-To build the image, run the following command, optionally specifying an nginx version to build:
+To build the image, clone the repository and run the following command, optionally specifying an nginx version to build:

 `./build.sh [nginx_version]`